Isn’t it obvious?

 Pocket trumpets mainly come in handy for any setting where you don’t want to bother with a larger instrument.
 That is their primary strength.
 For instance, if you’re going on a trip and need something smaller and more practical to practice on, a pocket trumpet is definitely the way to go.

-Why Is The Standard Trumpet Better?
+Advantages Of The Standard Trumpet

 The problem with a pocket trumpet is, paradoxically, also its one big advantage: the small size.
 When you have such a delicate and somewhat complex instrument condensed to such a miniature size, it becomes much harder to play well.